 “The electronic signature has the same legal standing as a handwritten signature if it adheres to the requirements of the specific regulation under which it was created,” says Runneberger.

-Different parts of the world have their own regulations for electronic signatures.
+Different parts of the world have their own regulations in this area.
 For example, the EU has the eIDAS (Electronic Identification, Authentication and Trust Services) regulation, the USA has NIST-DSS (National Institute of Standards and Technology’s Digital Signature Standard), and Switzerland has ZertES.

 Advanced e-signatures often sufficient

-According to eIDAS, an advanced electronic signature (AdES) is an electronic signature that:
+According to eIDAS, an advanced electronic signature (AdES):

 - is uniquely linked to and capable of identifying the signatory,